This article is for international entrepreneurs and business owners from outside Ireland who are looking to establish a company presence in Ireland.

 - You can then continue with the incorporation process through Open Forest.

-This process usually takes 2-3 days on top of the normal company registration timeline.
+This process usually takes 2-3 business days on top of the normal company registration timeline.

 Obtaining Your IPN During Incorporation

-We have integrated the VIF application into our company formation service, creating a smooth, one-stop solution.
+We have integrated the VIF application into our company formation service, with the exception of getting the form stamped in your local Notary Public's office.

 Our Service and Fee Structure

-We handle the entire VIF process on behalf of each applicant, ensuring all forms are correctly completed and submitted.
+We handle the entire VIF process on behalf of each applicant (with the exception of the document notarisation - because it can't be done online), ensuring all forms are correctly completed and submitted.

-This fee is charged directly to the individual during the process since the IPN is personal to them and remains valid for life.
+This fee is charged separately during the process to the individual.
 However, we also offer the flexibility for the company to cover these costs if preferred.

 The IPN can be used for any future business activities in Ireland, making it a valuable long-term asset for international entrepreneurs.